streamlit/docs/content/develop/concepts/multipage-apps/page-and-navigation.md

 When using `st.navigation`, your entrypoint file acts like a page router.
 Each page is a script executed from your entrypoint file.
 You can define a page from a Python file or function.
 If you include elements or widgets in your entrypoint file, they become common elements between your pages.
 In this case, you can think of your entrypoint file like a picture frame around each of your pages.

 You can only call `st.navigation` once per app run and you must call it from your entrypoint file.
-When a user selects a page in navigation (or is routed through a function like `st.switch_page`), `st.navigation` returns the selected page.
+When a user selects a page in navigation (or is routed through a command like `st.switch_page`), `st.navigation` returns the selected page.
 You must manually execute that page with the `.run()` method.
 The following example is a two-page app where each page is defined by a Python file.

 **Directory structure:**